Try our course finder tool

 Studying with Kaplan Professional

-Kaplan Professional offers both higher education courses (tertiary courses above a bachelor-level degree) and vocational education courses (work-related courses teaching industry-specific skills and knowledge).
+Kaplan Professional offers both higher education courses (tertiary courses at or above a higher education diploma) and vocational education courses (work-related courses teaching industry-specific skills and knowledge).

 Vocational education courses do not have set start dates, meaning you can enrol and begin studying at any time.